SCA Requirements & Common Problems

 - Temps and independent contractors are entitled to a vacation and holidays or cash equivalent.

-- You can meet the Health and Welfare requirements by providing bona fide fringe benefits or cash equivalent; however, talk to your benefits broker to find out how the Affordable Care Act will affect this practice.
+- You can meet the Health and Welfare requirements by providing bona fide fringe benefits or cash equivalent; however, make sure you know how the Affordable Care Act will affect this practice.

 - You cannot offset an hourly rate paid in excess of what is required under the WD in order to satisfy fringe benefit obligations.